-The City of Plattsburgh water system is one of many systems in New York State that adds a low level of fluoride to drinking water in order to provide consumer dental health protection.
+The City of Plattsburgh Water System is one of many systems in New York State that adds a low level of fluoride to our drinking water in order to provide consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at levels that range from 0.7 to 1.2 mg/l (parts per million).
 To ensure that the fluoride supplement in your water provides optimal dental protection, the State Department of Health requires that we monitor fluoride levels on a daily basis.
-During 2017 monitoring showed fluoride levels in your water were in the optimal 100% of the time.
-None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.
-Our fluoride addition facility is designed and operated to meet this optimal range.
+During 2020, monitoring showed fluoride levels in your water were in the optimal range 100% of the time.
+No monitoring results showed fluoride levels that approach the 2.2 mg/l MCL.
+Our fluoride addition facility is designed and operated to meet the optimal range.